cmoore1776/nginx/README.md

 # nginx

-Dockerfile for nginx 1.15, based on Ubuntu 18.04 and built from source with openssl 1.1.1 (supports TLSv1.3).
+Dockerfile for nginx, based on Ubuntu 18.04 and built from source with openssl 1.1.1 (supports TLSv1.3).

 ## Usage